 - Template Support for Kotlin Android Development

 Android Studio 4.0 now incorporates live templates for using the Kotlin code in Android development projects.
 With an array of live templates, the developers using Kotlin for Android projects will get a significant performance boost.

 - Build Analyser Support

 Simultaneous to this release, Android developers will also be able to access Android Gradle plugin 4.0.0 that offers full support for Android Studio Build Analyzer.
-This will help boost the capability of the app’s build system by utilising custom build logic.
+This will help boost the capability of the app’s build system by utilizing custom build logic.

 - Kotlin DSL Script Files Support

 Android Studio 4.0 also comes with inbuilt support for Kotlin DSL script files that ensure Kotlin developers to access a whole array of quick fixes to faults and errors while developing an Android app with a Kotlin language.
-These script files having the support of the Project Structure dialogue allows easy configuration of various elements for ensuring better user experience.
+These script files having the support of the Project Structure dialogue allows easy configuration of various elements for ensuring a better user experience.
 As the Android team is committed to refining the DSL API of the Android Gradle Plugin in the months to come, more ease of use for incorporating ready to use DSL scripts is likely to hold future for Android projects in the time ahead.

 - Dependencies Metadata

 The Android developers will also get help from the dependencies metadata coming loaded with the Android Gradle plugin 4.0.0 and higher versions.
 This helps staging alerts for any issues regarding the app by scanning the metadata.
 The SDK and the dependencies used by the app can now easily be scanned and an alert can be triggered for the same.